chadbyoung/Snappy_Ubuntu_Core/Snapcraft_2.x/Python/hello_py/README_hello_world_py.md

 	README two command lines are shown that will allow you to view "Hello World" in python.

+	When you install the snap you must the "--devmode" option

 	For questions, please email chad_young@dell.com

 ## Run the following commands to display output